sedwards2009/extraterm/extraterm-web-component-decorators/README.md

   }
 }
 ```
 In this example we can see a custom element being defined.
 The class decorator at the top also performs the registration of the element under tag `my-great-component`.
 It defines a `greatMessage` property which is also accessible via the HTML/DOM attribute interface as `great-message`.
+The default value for attributes needs to be passed to the decorator.
+It can't be set using the normal TypeScript syntax unfortunately.
 When a message is set we filter it internally before it reaches the JS property `greatMessage`.
 Keep in mind that the attribute view of this property `great-message` will reflect the value which the user set, but the JS version will be cleaned up and ready for internal use.
 Lastly, the `@Observe` decorator makes it possible for a method to be called when a property/attribute is changed.

 Reference documentation